all Zweiradler Tours

 Sunglasses

 With three pairs of glasses having different tints and one protective cover.
+I do not use it often, but it was very necessary when cycling in the Rub Al Khali.

 68 g